venysssssssssss/AwsOverview/README.md

 ### 8.13.
 Amazon EMR

 - EMR stands for "Elastic MapReduce"
 - **Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
-EMR helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data.**
+EMR helps creating Apache Hadoop clusters (Big Data) to analyze and process vast amount of data.**
 - The clusters can be made of hundreds of EC2 instances
 - Also supports Apache Spark, HBase, Presto, Flink...
 - EMR takes care of all the provisioning and configuration